internetarchive/dweb-mirror/API.md

 url:        Single url (or in most cases array of urls) to retrieve
-wantBuff:   True if want a buffer of data (not stream) wantStream  The caller wants a stream as the result (the alternative is an object with the results) start       The first byte or result to return (default to start of file/result) end         The last byte or result to return (default to end of file/result)
+wantBuff:   True if want a buffer of data (not stream) wantStream  The caller wants a stream as the result (the alternative is an object with the results)
+wantSize:       Want the size of the data (cached or from net) start       The first byte or result to return (default to start of file/result) end         The last byte or result to return (default to end of file/result)
 ```